Effective date: October 1, 2021

 - To prepare your customer billing statement and in connection with billing and payment on your account;

-- To enable you to see your energy usage data via secure access on our website;
+- To enable you to see your energy or water usage data via secure access on our website;

 - To provide you with other products and services you choose to have the PUD provide;